Samsung QN95D TV Review

 0.055

-Unlike the Samsung QN90D/QN90DD QLED, this TV barely loses any of its HDR brightness when set to Game Mode.
-It definitely still delivers an impactful HDR experience when gaming.
+Unlike the Samsung QN90D, this TV doesn't lose a ton of its HDR brightness when set to Game Mode.
+Although the small drop in brightness is noticeable, it definitely still delivers an impactful HDR experience when gaming.

 Results with 'HDR Tone Mapping' set to 'Active':